olive-groves/xrf-explorer/README.md

 The frontend is stored in the `xrf_explorer/client` directory.
 The frontend is based on Vue.
 For developing the frontend `npm` is required (check `xrf_explorer/client/package.json` for which version you need to install).

-From the `xrf_explorer/client/` directory: `npm run dev` starts a development server and `npm run build` compiles the website to the `xrf_explorer/client/dist` directory from which it can be served by the Flask backend.
+From the `xrf_explorer/client/` directory:
+- `npm run dev` starts a development server;
+- `npm run build` compiles the website to the `xrf_explorer/client/dist` directory from which it can be served by the Flask backend.

 UI components are taken from the [shadcn-vue](https://www.shadcn-vue.com) project, documentation for which can be found [here](https://www.shadcn-vue.com/docs).